Esprit

 Welcome to ESPRit

 Welcome to the European Society for Periodical Research.
 Since its inception in 2009, ESPRit has proven its value as an international network for periodical researchers.
-We are proud of our inspiring annual conferences which bring together scholars from inside and outside of Europe and of the peer-reviewed Open Access Journal of European Periodical Studies (JEPS) which has entered its fifth year.
+We are proud of our inspiring annual conferences which bring together scholars from inside and outside of Europe and of the peer-reviewed Open Access Journal of European Periodical Studies (JEPS) which has entered its ninth year.

 JOIN ESPRIT